John-Ivar-Flatmo/fabricate/README.md

 basicly recreate the mechanics from create

-We only aim to recreate the funcitonality, as stuch some blocks will look different and some blocks that serve the same purpuse might be merged and so on
+We only aim to recreate the funcitonality, as stuch some blocks will look different and some blocks, that serve the same purpuse might be merged and so on

 goals:
 	full create funcitonality